Java LinkedList – Complete Guide with Syntax, Examples & Use Cases

 - Offers built-in methods for both end-based and index-based manipulation

-โ FAQs โ Java LinkedList
+FAQs – Java LinkedList

-โ Can LinkedList store null
+Can LinkedList store null values?

 Yes.
-It can store multiple null
+It can store multiple null elements.

-โ Is LinkedList synchronized?
+Is LinkedList synchronized?

-No. Use Collections.synchronizedList()
+No. Use Collections.synchronizedList() or ConcurrentLinkedDeque for thread safety.

-โ How does LinkedList differ from ArrayList?
+How does LinkedList differ from ArrayList?

-offers faster insert/delete, but slower random access.
+LinkedList offers faster insert/delete, but slower random access.

-โ Can LinkedList be used as a Queue?
+Can LinkedList be used as a Queue?

 Yes.
-It implements the Queue
+It implements the Queue and Deque interfaces.

-โ What is the time complexity of adding/removing elements?
+What is the time complexity of adding/removing elements?

 - Add/remove at ends: O(1)